-Pacific Gas and Electric Company (PG&E), on behalf of the California Solar Initiative (CSI) Program Administrators (PAs), submits this Semiannual Progress Report for the Multifamily Affordable Solar Housing (MASH) Program, in compliance with California Public Utilities Commission (CPUC or Commission) Decision (D.)08-10-036, which requires the PAs to submit joint semiannual reports to the Director of the Energy Division on the progress of the MASH Program.
+Southern California Edison (SCE), on behalf of the California Solar Initiative (CSI) Program Administrators (PAs), submits this Semiannual Progress Report for the Multifamily Affordable Solar Housing (MASH) Program (MASH Program or Program), in compliance with California Public Utilities Commission (CPUC or Commission) Decision (D.)08-10-036, which requires the PAs to submit joint semiannual reports to the Director of the Energy Division (ED) on the progress of the MASH Program.

-This nineteenth edition of the MASH Semiannual Progress Report captures administrative expenses and program data from program inception on October 16, 2008, through December 31, 2018.
-It includes requirements identified in Appendix A of D.08-10-036 and other data that Energy Division (ED) has requested be included in the report.
+This twentieth edition of the MASH Semiannual Progress Report captures administrative expenses and program data from Program inception on October 16, 2008, through July 31, 2019, includes requirements identified in Appendix A of D.08-10-036, and requested data from the ED.